schellingerhout/schellingerhout.github.io/_posts/2017-07-24-getting-started-with-r3.md

 ```R
 actual_precipitation > 0.0
 ```
 Yields a result as if each element was compared against 0.0.
-In essence we applied the operator against a vector of length 5 and a vector of length1, and 5 is a multiple of 1 so the comparison applied to each element.
+In essence we applied the operator against a vector of length 5 and a vector of length 1, and 5 is a multiple of 1 so the comparison applied to each element.
 Smart!
 Cool!
 Powerful!

 ```
    Monday   Tuesday Wednesday  Thursday    Friday
     FALSE      TRUE     FALSE      TRUE      TRUE
 ```

-Using this same principle I can do this just as easily!
+Using this same principle I can do the following just as easily!

 ```R
 predicted_precipitation > actual_precipitation